 The good news is that cancer treatments continue to improve.
 Cancer survivors all around us live productive lives.
 You can, too.

 “Knowing your values, goals and priorities all help you make the treatment decisions that are best for you.
-That will give you a clear perspective on how to approach your treatment.
+That can help give you a clearer perspective on how to approach your treatment.
 It also can help motivate you for treatment.”